radenkovic/mariner/docs/modules/file-upload-s3.md

  cloud storage.
 It also provides methods for creating signed, expiring urls.

-## Instantiating FileUpload Object
+## Creating FileUpload Object

-To instantiate the module and prepare it for use, just provide configuration object as following:
+To create the module (instantiate class) and prepare it for use, just provide configuration object as following:

 ```